Ralph W. Kuncl, MD, PhD, served as the 11th president of the University of Redlands from 2012 to 2021, when he was named president emeritus.

 Dr. James R. Appleton served as the eighth president of the University of Redlands from 1987-2005.
-Since 2005, he served as the University's chancellor and then was appointed president emeritus.
+In 2005, he began serving as the University's chancellor and then was appointed president emeritus.
 Under his leadership, the University of Redlands saw significant enhancements in campus facilities and technology; strong enrollments; balanced budgets and record-breaking private fundraising.

 Prior to joining the Redlands team, he served for 15 years at the University of Southern California as a member of the faculty, as vice president for student affairs, and then as vice president for development.
 Before 1972 he served in various faculty and administrative positions at Oakland University in Rochester, Mich.